MicrosoftDocs/azure-management-docs/articles/azure-linux/intro-azure-linux.md

 |ContainerD| 1.7 but will also offer 2.0 once it reaches stable |
 |SystemD | v255 |

+For information on Azure Linux 2.0 and Azure Linux 3.0 support lifecycles, see [Azure Linux Container Host support lifecycle](./support-cycle.md).
 ## Azure Linux Container Host supported GPU SKUs

 The Azure Linux Container Host supports the following GPU SKUs: